NortheastIron/RobotStatus/README.md

 # RobotStatus
 Robot checking http status
+1.Download Database.rar and install on your computer
-1. Place the file "StatusRobotM.jar" and folder "lib" in a single directory
+2. Place the file "StatusRobotM.jar" and folder "lib" in a single directory
-2. To run the program, type the following command at a command prompt "java -jar StatusRobotM.jar YYYY-MM-DD"
+3. To run the program, type the following command at a command prompt "java -jar StatusRobotM.jar YYYY-MM-DD"

 Decryption of invalid statuses: